 Milestone stories can be very captivating.
 If you have managed to sign up a million users on your platform in the space of 6 months, that would be quite a story.
 The effect would trickle to other companies wanting you to document how you did it.
 Any journalist would be interested in knowing how the target was set, and how it was achieved.
 If you have managed to gain a thousand users in a week or two, there would be a journalist willing to know how you did it.

-4. A story reflecting your company’s stance societal issues
+4. A story reflecting your company’s stance on social issues

 Do your story angles promise to impact water shortage in dry areas around the world?
 Or do you have a better method of fighting cancer?
-Such societal problems need solutions and if your company has a concrete and proven way to help with these issues, the better it is for the world to hear about it.
+Such societal problems need solutions.
+If your company has a concrete and proven way to help with these issues, then the world will want to hear about it.

 If your company has recently done some incredible research about anything impressive, find a journalist to share the story with.
 People and companies love data, especially data based on facts.
-The research must be helping to answer very intriguing questions.
-You must also make clear your research methods, and if questionnaires involved, attach them in the report.
-Journalists would love such a story for the important questions it set out to answer and how it answered them.
+The research needs to help you to answer very intriguing questions.
+You must also make clear your research methods.
+If you used questionnaires, attach them to the report.
+Journalists would love such a story.
+They’d be eager to hear about the important questions your study set out to answer and how it answered them.

 6. A ground-breaking product

 Do you have a product that you believe will change a particular industry forever?
 Getting published by a journalist shouldn’t be too hard.
-Take for example Uber, which has changed the taxi world.
-Another example would be Airbnb which has disrupted the hotel industry.
+Take Uber, for example, a rideshare company that has changed the taxi world.
+Another example would be Airbnb, a company that has disrupted the hotel industry.
 Such story angles are captivating and will push your startup to heights of publicity you have never seen before.
 However, don’t claim your product is disruptive or ground-breaking if it’s just another copy of what the market is doing because no journalist will pick your story up.

 In addition to creating this quality content for your brand, Pressfarm’s content distribution strategy is designed to help you put your news in front of the right eyes.
 By submitting your content to the right media outlets and startup directories, Pressfarm can boost your online visibility and ensure your brand features in relevant search results across different search engines.
 Additionally, Pressfarm’s media database of over 1 million contacts is designed to help you to keep doing media outreach for your brand for up to one year after you sign up.